-Having successfully completed this programme you will be able to:
+On successful completion of this programme you will be able to:

 - B1.
-Apply fundamental business skills in people management, accounting, finance, marketing, operations to the effective management of business. - B2.
-Integrate issues of the global environment, including business ethics and multiple stakeholder management, into key business decisions. - B3.
-Apply complex business applications and approaches, including business analytics, risk management, strategy, decision-making, sustainability, innovation and change, to the effective leadership of business. - B4.
-Integrate business management functions and tools in the solution of business problems, making suitable recommendations to organisations. - B5.
-Conduct research into business and management issues and use the findings to solve business and management problems, making suitable recommendations to organisations.
+Apply fundamental business skills in people management, accounting, finance, marketing, operations to the effective management of business; - B2.
+Integrate issues of the global environment, including business ethics and multiple stakeholder management, into key business decisions;

+- B3.
+Apply complex business applications and approaches, including business analytics, risk management, strategy, decision-making, sustainability, innovation and change, to the effective leadership of business; - B4.
+Integrate business management functions and tools in the solution of business problems, making suitable recommendations to organisations; - B5.
+Conduct research into business and management issues and use the findings to solve business and management problems, making suitable recommendations to organisations; - B6.
+(For Entrepreneurship only) Create and develop new enterprises by applying entrepreneurial skills to business ventures; - B7.
+(For Maritime only) Apply specific knowledge of issues in the maritime sector to the management of businesses in that area.